Equalities watchdog issues interim guidance on single-sex spaces

 The guidance has been released because “many people have questions about the judgment and what it means for them”, the EHRC said.

-Schools must provide single-sex changing facilities to boys and girls over the age of eight, according to the new guidance.
+Schools must provide single-sex toilets to girls and boys over the age of eight, according to the new guidance.

+They must also provide single-sex changing rooms for girls and boys over the age of 11.

 “Suitable alternative provisions may be required” for trans pupils, the watchdog said, as trans girls “should not be permitted to use the girls’ toilet or changing facilities, and pupils who identify as trans boys (biological girls) should not be permitted to use the boys’ toilet or changing facilities”.